qbicsoftware/research-data-management/docs/rawdata/raw_data_download.md

 ### Manage tokens

-You can see your created tokens in the overview, however since they are instantly encrypted after generation, you cannot access their raw value anymore.
+You can see your created tokens in the overview, however since they are instantly encrypted after generation, you cannot access the actual token text anymore.
 We encourage you to use meaningful descriptions for your tokens, so you remember for what purpose you have created them.

 ![token overview](images/raw_data_create_pat_token_overview.png)